STICKnoLOGIC/First-Accord-Docs/guide/github-vscode.md

 <img src="/assets/vscode/push.png" alt="Stashed Files">

+(Orange Box) You can Click the `Publish Branch` button

+or

-Tap the three-dot icon to access the menu, and then choose the `Publish Branch` option.
+(Red Box) Tap the three-dot icon to access the menu, Click `Branch` and then choose the `Publish Branch` option.

 This should initiate a prompt for you to enter your GitHub credentials.

 <img src="/assets/vscode/gh-auth.png" alt="gh auth">